 Why is not wearing a bra bad for our health?

-Professional bra fitter Sandra Dyke, who has been a Chantelle Lingerie expert fitter for over 20 years, revealed that ditching your bra for days on end at home could have an effect on both your breasts and your posture.
+Professional bra fitter Sandra Dyke, who has been fitting women with some of the best bras on the market at Chantelle Lingerie for over 20 years, revealed that ditching your bra for days on end at home could have an effect on both your breasts and your posture.

 Can not wearing a bra cause boobs to sag?

 And it's not just our postures that are feeling the negative impact of avoiding the support of a bra on a daily basis.
 That's not to say that going braless shouldn't be celebrated, but it's important to be aware of how this might affect your breasts.

 Even worse, Sandra revealed that if your breasts are not supported, they are more prone to sagging, and no bra can even cause strain on your throat and facial tissue.

 "Don’t wear a bra and not only you will see your boobs droop but may also gain round shoulders," she told woman&home.

 "Support from a bra will assist the surrounding muscles in your body to create good posture and better blood circulation."